ANCIENT EGYPT:

 Day 21: Depart Cairo early afternoon

 The morning is at leisure to relax and finish packing.
-We depart Cairo International Airport for our flight to Australia in the early afternoon with a stopover in Singapore.
+We depart Cairo International Airport in the evening on Emirates Airways for our flight to Australia with a stopover in Dubai.

 Day 22: Arrive in Australia